As you head towards retirement there may be a number reasons why you may be looking for tax friendly places to retire.

 Quite logically this pressure to curtail individual privacy is being applied by a number of high tax nations.
 These governments are also on a mission to try to convey an image of tax havens being illegal or immoral.

-In order to attract capital and wealthy people the number and variety of tax havens and offshore opportunities are growing all the time.
+In order to attract capital and wealthy people the number and variety of tax havens and offshore opportunities is growing all the time.
 Active new participants are Aruba, Mauritius, Samoa and Nevis.

 In order to compete major countries are now also developing attractive packages and making a bid for their share of the action.

-Tax havens in major countries are euphemistically referred to as "financial centres" rather than tax havens.
+Tax havens in major countries are euphemistically referred to as "financial centres" rather than "tax havens".
 The tax benefits in these countries generally benefiting businesses (stronger lobbies?) … not individuals.
+In the US states like Delaware are one of the major "tax havens" of the world.

-Many jurisdictions have, so called, double taxation agreements with the individual's or corporation's home country barring double taxation of income.
+Many jurisdictions have double taxation agreements with the individual's or corporation's home country barring double taxation of income.
 In many cases tax friendly places to retire offer special treatment for retirees moving to the country and in addition they may also may offer special tax treatment for investment.

 Companies setting up business in these places may receive substantial tax incentives such as long term tax amnesty for investing in certain types of business and employing local people.
 This may be an added attraction for retirees.